spacelift-io/user-documentation/docs/concepts/spacectl.md

 `spacectl` is a utility wrapping Spacelift's [GraphQL API](../integrations/api.md) for easy programmatic access in command-line contexts - either in manual interactive mode (in your local shell), or in a predefined CI pipeline (GitHub actions, CircleCI, Jenkins etc).

 Its primary purpose is to help you explore and execute actions inside Spacelift.
 It provides limited functionality for creating or editing resources.
-To do that programatically, you can use the [Spacelift Terraform Provider](https://github.com/spacelift-io/terraform-provider-spacelift).
+To do that programatically, you can use the [Spacelift Terraform Provider](https://github.com/spacelift-io/terraform-provider-spacelift){: rel="nofollow"}.

 ## Installation

 ### Officially supported packages

-Officially supported packages are maintained by [Spacelift](https://spacelift.io/) and are the preferred ways to install `spacectl`
+Officially supported packages are maintained by [Spacelift](https://spacelift.io/){: rel="nofollow"} and are the preferred ways to install `spacectl`

 #### Homebrew